On this page

 A CT scan of your chest is increasingly used alongside a chest X-ray to check that there’s nothing else causing your symptoms.

-“A CT scan of your chest allows your asthma specialist to carry out a more complete assessment of your lungs than an X-ray alone, and may help them look for and exclude other conditions such as bronchiectasis (a long-term condition where your airways become abnormally widened, leading to a build-up of excess mucus), diseases that affect the tissues that support your airways, and clots in your lungs,” says Asthma UK’s in-house GP Dr Andy Whittamore.
+“A CT scan of your chest allows your asthma specialist to carry out a more complete assessment of your lungs than an X-ray alone, and may help them look for and exclude other conditions such as bronchiectasis (a long-term condition where your airways become abnormally widened, leading to a build-up of excess mucus), diseases that affect the tissues that support your airways, and clots in your lungs,” says Dr Andy.

 An ECG is used to check your heart’s rhythm and electrical activity when your asthma specialist wants to see whether your heart is the cause of your severe asthma symptoms.
 Your asthma specialist will consider your age, medical history and symptoms to decide whether you need this test.

-“The results of an ECG show your asthma specialist whether your heart is healthy enough to prescribe certain medicines and also tell them if there any other possible causes of your asthma symptoms, such as an irregular heartbeat, an enlarged heart or previous damage to your heart muscles,” says Asthma UK’s in-house GP Dr Andy Whittamore
+“The results of an ECG show your asthma specialist whether your heart is healthy enough to prescribe certain medicines, and it can also show up any other possible causes of your asthma symptoms, such as an irregular heartbeat, an enlarged heart or previous damage to your heart muscles,” says Dr Andy.

 A bronchoscopy involves passing a thin, flexible tube down your throat and into your airways.
 The tube has a light and a camera on the end to allow your asthma specialist to see right into your airways.
 You’ll be given a sedative beforehand and the back of your throat will be numbed so it’s less uncomfortable.